 We all had once dreamed of getting that first job and getting that first pay.
 We all used to want to grow up so fast and be adults that we may have just forgotten to live in the moment and appreciate the simplicity of life around us.
-The first time we get to come into work and be in the office can be quite overwhelming for many of us.
+The first time we get to come into the work community and be in the office can be quite overwhelming for many of us.
 Since it is a very different environment from what we are used to, it can cause quite a whirlwind in our minds.

 First things first, do not be afraid of the clock.
 It is understandable for your schedule to be a little crazy with all the deadlines and scheduled meetings.
 However, you should never be afraid of time.
 In this circumstance, time is your best friend.
 To make sure that you do not feel overwhelmed or stressed when dealing with deadlines or schedules, you have to unlearn procrastination, and you will have to learn how to prioritize the important things.
-When a report is due by four in the afternoon, you might want to skip that extra few minutes you spend on browsing through your phone.
+When a report is due by four in the afternoon, you might want to skip that extra few minutes you spend browsing through your phone.

 The ability to manage your time and to prioritize can help you lessen any stress you may feel, and chances are your output is a lot better than when you cram that proposal you were asked to do.
 The fact that you are not racing the clock can help your mind be at ease and not work so anxiously.
 You can also strictly follow a specific time allowance for each of your tasks so that you get to do everything in the right place.

 From one young professional to another, I want you to remember that you do not have to rush into anything and that you are doing the best you can right now.
 Although I know that you are working hard to reach that goal and be successful, remember that your health should always come first.
-No amount of income or no amount of success can ever compensate for your decline in health.
-As I said, make sure to prioritize, and your number one priority should always be yourself.
-If you do need help, there is no shame in asking.
-May it be for work or your sanity, asking for help should never be something you should be ashamed of.
+No amount of income or no amount of success can ever compensate for your decline in mental health.
+So, invest in mental health services and address the warning signs of your health problems.

 I want you to remember from all this that you have to set your own pace—no need to rush anything.
 You will get there, so do not compare your journey with other people.
 Keep going.